Overview

 Suppose you have returned a person a debt, and you want to remove the debt recorded, the command that you would enter is

-the people returned
+the people returned command.

 Format: people returned <person’s index> [i/<debt’s index>]